 The idea of throwing people in the air has been around long before modern trampolines were invented.
-People from the Arctic regions, the Inuits, invented first trampolines from walrus skin (acting trampoline mats) and other people acting as springs, most likely Native Americans did something similar as well.
+People from the Arctic regions, the Inuits, invented the first trampolines from walrus skin (acting as trampoline mats) and other people acting as springs, most likely Native Americans did something similar as well.

 History of Trampolines

-No one knows if this really true or just a fairy tale, but rumors were a base for inventors to create today’s modern trampolines.
+No one knows if this is really true or just a fairy tale, but rumors were a base for inventors to create today’s modern trampolines.

 - “El trampolino” was the Spanish word for “diving board”, and one of the many words in common usage, which was once actually trademarked as “trampoline”.

-- The famous picture taken in the late 50s, of inventor George Nissen on a trampoline with a “tame” kangaroo (image above), was made possible only by Nissen holding its front paws when they got on it, so the animal could not kick him.
+- The famous picture was taken in the late 50s, of inventor George Nissen on a trampoline with a “tame” kangaroo (image above), was made possible only by Nissen holding its front paws when they got on it, so the animal could not kick him.